manwar/theweeklychallenge/content/blog/perl-weekly-challenge-075.md

 You are given an array of positive numbers `@A`.

-Write a script to find the larget rectangle histogram created by the given array.
+Write a script to find the largest rectangle histogram created by the given array.

 #### BONUS: Try to print the histogram as shown in the example, if possible.